github/docs/content/github/site-policy/coordinated-disclosure-of-security-vulnerabilities.md

 ---
-title: Responsible Disclosure of Security Vulnerabilities
+title: Coordinated Disclosure of Security Vulnerabilities
 redirect_from:
   - /responsible-disclosure/
+  - /coordinated-disclosure/
   - /articles/responsible-disclosure-of-security-vulnerabilities
+  - /site-policy/responsible-disclosure-of-security-vulnerabilities
 versions:
   fpt: '*'
 topics:
   - Policy
   - Legal
 ---
 We want to keep GitHub safe for everyone.
-If you've discovered a security vulnerability in GitHub, we appreciate your help in disclosing it to us in a responsible manner.
+If you've discovered a security vulnerability in GitHub, we appreciate your help in disclosing it to us in a coordinated manner.

 ## Bounty Program